Using the Samuel Roberts Noble Microscopy Laboratory

 - Register as a user with the

 Basic information including your OUID and contact info, PI’s name, Department will be needed.

 - Create a project with the project form.
-Please set up a project with the information of the account to be charged for the imaging and request for training.
-Choose the
+Let us know your goals and training requests; OU-Norman users include the account to be charged (Chartfield Spread) Choose the

 Advanced light microscopy project form or the

 - Laser safety training .
 Dr. Gu will email a link to the online Laser Safety Training materials and quiz.

 - Training Schedule.
 You will be informed about the training schedule.

 - Training.
 Meet Advanced Light Microscopy Core Facility staff member at designated time and location for training session.
 Depending on the instruments and users’ experience, the training time is between 6 to 9 hrs and is divided by 2 to 3 sections.